Experienced Guidance And Due Diligence

 Strict guidelines are enforced for child support orders in Nebraska.
 However, the guidelines do involve some interpretation of circumstances that are particular to each case.
 It is critical to have strong legal representation from a detail-oriented lawyer who can fully evaluate your circumstances and present your case fairly and accurately.

-At The Law Offices of James A. Adams, P.C., L.L.O., Omaha child support attorney James Adams provides each of our law firm’s clients with the confidence that their interests are accounted and advocated for.
+At The Law Offices of James A. Adams PCLLO, I provide each of my clients with the confidence that their interests are accounted and advocated for.
 You need an attorney who can ensure your child support order is fair and equitable.
-The parent who is the primary income provider should not be left to contribute an unfair amount of resources in any child support order
+The parent who is the primary income provider should not be left to contribute an unfair amount of resources in any child support order.

 - Parents’ gross monthly incomes

 - Second jobs, and overtime and bonus income

 - Commission-based incomes

 - Taxes that are withheld from gross incomes